You Don't Know Me (novel)

-You Don't Know Me is a coming-of-age novel by David Klass which tells the tale of a young boy who is abused and faces pressure in his school.
+You Don't Know Me is a coming-of-age novel by David Klass which tells the tale of a teenage boy who is abused and faces pressure in his school.
 It was first published in 2001.

 Plot summary

 John is a fourteen-year-old boy.
 He lives with his mother and his mother's boyfriend, Stan, who he calls the "Man Who is Not my Father".
 His real father left the home when John was young.
 Stan abuses John by assaulting him when nobody is around.

 As well as his family life, much of the book explores John's struggles to fit in at school and his relationship with his closest friend, whom John calls "Billy Beezer" because of his long nose.
 John is presented as a social outsider, his one interest being playing the tuba, which he was forced into when asked to choose an extra-curricular activity, but he has a crush on a very popular girl named Gloria, whom he calls "Glory Hallelujah".
 Billy also has a crush on Gloria.

 Billy Beezer is arrested for stealing an egg roll from a Chinese restaurant in the food court of a mall.
 With Billy out of the picture, John sees this as an opportunity to ask Gloria out, which he does the following day.
 She accepts and goes to a basketball game with him.
 Billy also attends the game and calls John a terrible friend.
 A riot breaks out in the gym and John and Gloria escape.
 Gloria brings John home and seduces him until John escapes from her and her angry father, but leaves clothes and money which he took from his stepfather Stan's bedroom drawer.
 Stan finds out and takes John to do some "business" as a way of paying back the money.
 John is forced to carry TVs into a truck and realizes that Stan is handling stolen goods, which is how he affords the brand-new TV in their home despite not working.
 Stan tells John that he and John's mother are getting married.